-The information set out in this section is of significant importance to those Shareholders who do not hold Cordoba Shares in their own name.
-Shareholders who do not hold Cordoba Shares in their own name (referred to in this Circular as "Beneficial Shareholders") should note that only proxies deposited by Shareholders whose names appear on the records of the Company as of the Record Date as the registered holders of Cordoba Shares can be recognized and acted upon at the Meeting.
 If Cordoba Shares are listed in an account statement provided to a Shareholder by a broker, then in almost all cases those Cordoba Shares will not be registered in the Shareholder's name on the records of the Company.
 Such Cordoba Shares will more likely be registered under the names of the Shareholder's broker or an agent or nominee of that broker.
-In the United States, the vast majority of such Cordoba Shares are registered under the name of Cede & Co. as nominee for The Depository Trust Company (which acts as depositary for many U.S. brokerage firms and custodian banks), and in Canada, under the name of CDS & Co. (the registration name for CDS Clearing and Depositary Services Inc., which acts as nominee for many Canadian brokerage firms).
+In the United States, the vast majority of such Cordoba Shares are registered under the name of Cede & Co., a specialist United States financial institution that processes transfers of stock certificates on behalf of The Depository Trust Company (which acts as depositary for many U.S. brokerage firms and custodian banks), and in Canada, under the name of CDS & Co. (the registration name for CDS Clearing and Depositary Services Inc., which acts as nominee for many Canadian brokerage firms).

 Beneficial Shareholders should ensure that instructions respecting the voting of their Cordoba Shares are communicated to the appropriate person well in advance of the Meeting.